phalcon/blog/data/posts/2016/03/2016-03-22-phalcon-2-1-0-RC1-released.md

 This version is our first [LTS](https://en.wikipedia.org/wiki/Long-term_support) version and it will be supported 3 years from its final release date.
 Also, this will be our last release candidate before the final version of Phalcon 2.1.

 Phalcon 2.1 introduces a great number of improvements, striving to make Phalcon even a better framework.
+Final version will be available in two weeks.

 **NOTE**: Some of these changes will break existing Phalcon 2.x applications.
 Please ensure that you have tested your application sufficiently before migrating your application to 2.1 for production purposes.